icopy-site/awesome/docs/awesome/awesome-elixir.md

 ## Books
 *Fantastic books and e-books.*

 * [Adopting Elixir](https://pragprog.com/book/tvmelixir/adopting-elixir) - Bring Elixir into your company, with real-life strategies from the people who built Elixir and use it successfully at scale.
-This book has all the information you need to take your application from concept to production (https://github.com/h4cc/awesome-elixir/blob/master/2017).
+This book has all the information you need to take your application from concept to production (2017).
-* [Craft GraphQL APIs in Elixir with Absinthe](https://pragprog.com/book/wwgraphql/craft-graphql-apis-in-elixir-with-absinthe) - Upgrade your web API to GraphQL, leveraging its flexible queries to empower your users, and its declarative structure to simplify your code (https://github.com/h4cc/awesome-elixir/blob/master/2017).
+* [Craft GraphQL APIs in Elixir with Absinthe](https://pragprog.com/book/wwgraphql/craft-graphql-apis-in-elixir-with-absinthe) - Upgrade your web API to GraphQL, leveraging its flexible queries to empower your users, and its declarative structure to simplify your code (2017).
-* [Elixir Cookbook](https://www.packtpub.com/application-development/elixir-cookbook) - This book is a set of recipes grouped by topic by Paulo A Pereira (https://github.com/h4cc/awesome-elixir/blob/master/2015).
+* [Elixir Cookbook](https://www.packtpub.com/application-development/elixir-cookbook) - This book is a set of recipes grouped by topic by Paulo A Pereira (2015).
-* [Elixir do zero à concorrência](https://www.casadocodigo.com.br/products/livro-elixir) - (https://github.com/h4cc/awesome-elixir/blob/master/Portuguese) The book provides introduction to functional and concurrent programming with Elixir by Tiago Davi(https://github.com/h4cc/awesome-elixir/blob/master/2014).
+* [Elixir do zero à concorrência](https://www.casadocodigo.com.br/products/livro-elixir) - (Portuguese) The book provides introduction to functional and concurrent programming with Elixir by Tiago Davi(2014).
-* [Elixir in Action](https://www.manning.com/books/elixir-in-action-second-edition) - A brief intro to the language followed by a more detailed look at building production-ready systems in Elixir by Saša Jurić (https://github.com/h4cc/awesome-elixir/blob/master/2015).
+* [Elixir in Action](https://www.manning.com/books/elixir-in-action-second-edition) - A brief intro to the language followed by a more detailed look at building production-ready systems in Elixir by Saša Jurić (2015).
-* [Erlang and Elixir for Imperative Programmers](https://leanpub.com/erlangandelixirforimperativeprogrammers) - Introduction to Erlang and Elixir in the context of functional concepts by Wolfgang Loder (https://github.com/h4cc/awesome-elixir/blob/master/2016).
+* [Erlang and Elixir for Imperative Programmers](https://leanpub.com/erlangandelixirforimperativeprogrammers) - Introduction to Erlang and Elixir in the context of functional concepts by Wolfgang Loder (2016).
-* [Erlang in Anger](http://www.erlang-in-anger.com/) - This book intends to be a little guide about how to be the Erlang medic in a time of war by Fred Hebert (https://github.com/h4cc/awesome-elixir/blob/master/2014).
+* [Erlang in Anger](http://www.erlang-in-anger.com/) - This book intends to be a little guide about how to be the Erlang medic in a time of war by Fred Hebert (2014).
-* [Functional Web Development with Elixir, OTP, and Phoenix](https://pragprog.com/book/lhelph/functional-web-development-with-elixir-otp-and-phoenix) - Open doors to powerful new techniques that will get you thinking about web development in fundamentally new ways (https://github.com/h4cc/awesome-elixir/blob/master/2017).
+* [Functional Web Development with Elixir, OTP, and Phoenix](https://pragprog.com/book/lhelph/functional-web-development-with-elixir-otp-and-phoenix) - Open doors to powerful new techniques that will get you thinking about web development in fundamentally new ways (2017).
-* [Getting Started - Elixir](https://github.com/potatogopher/elixir-getting-started) - PDF, MOBI, and EPUB documents for Elixir's Getting Started tutorial (https://github.com/h4cc/awesome-elixir/blob/master/2016).
+* [Getting Started - Elixir](https://github.com/potatogopher/elixir-getting-started) - PDF, MOBI, and EPUB documents for Elixir's Getting Started tutorial (2016).
-* [Introducing Elixir ](http://shop.oreilly.com/product/0636920030584.do) - A gentle introduction to the language, with lots of code examples and exercises by Simon St. Laurent and J. David Eisenberg (https://github.com/h4cc/awesome-elixir/blob/master/2013).
+* [Introducing Elixir ](http://shop.oreilly.com/product/0636920030584.do) - A gentle introduction to the language, with lots of code examples and exercises by Simon St. Laurent and J. David Eisenberg (2013).
 * [Learn Functional Programming with Elixir](https://pragprog.com/book/cdc-elixir/learn-functional-programming-with-elixir) - Don’t board the Elixir train with an imperative mindset!
-To get the most out of functional languages, you need to think functionally (https://github.com/h4cc/awesome-elixir/blob/master/2017).
+To get the most out of functional languages, you need to think functionally (2017).
-* [Metaprogramming Elixir: Write Less Code, Get More Done (https://github.com/h4cc/awesome-elixir/blob/master/and Have Fun!)](https://pragprog.com/book/cmelixir/metaprogramming-elixir) - Thorough explanation on how to exploit Elixir's metaprogramming capabilities to improve your Elixir coding by Chris McCord (https://github.com/h4cc/awesome-elixir/blob/master/2015).
+* [Metaprogramming Elixir: Write Less Code, Get More Done (and Have Fun!)](https://pragprog.com/book/cmelixir/metaprogramming-elixir) - Thorough explanation on how to exploit Elixir's metaprogramming capabilities to improve your Elixir coding by Chris McCord (2015).
 * [Phoenix for Rails Developers](http://www.phoenixforrailsdevelopers.com) - This book shows how Rails developers can benefit from their existing knowledge to learn Phoenix.
-By Elvio Vicosa (https://github.com/h4cc/awesome-elixir/blob/master/2017).
+By Elvio Vicosa (2017).
 * [Phoenix in Action](https://manning.com/books/phoenix-in-action) - builds on your existing web dev skills, teaching you the unique benefits of Phoenix along with just enough Elixir to get the job done.
-By Geoffrey Lessel (https://github.com/h4cc/awesome-elixir/blob/master/2017).
+By Geoffrey Lessel (2017).
 * [Phoenix Inside Out](https://shankardevy.com/phoenix-book/) - The goal of this series is to enable you as a Confident Phoenix developer.
 There are 3 different editions to address varied needs of devs jumping into Phoenix.
-* [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir) - The book provides introduction to functional and concurrent programming with Elixir by Dave Thomas (https://github.com/h4cc/awesome-elixir/blob/master/2014).
+* [Programming Elixir](https://pragprog.com/book/elixir/programming-elixir) - The book provides introduction to functional and concurrent programming with Elixir by Dave Thomas (2014).
-* [Programming Phoenix](https://pragprog.com/book/phoenix/programming-phoenix) - Definitive guide to build web applications with the Phoenix framework by Chris McCord, José Valim and Bruce Tate (https://github.com/h4cc/awesome-elixir/blob/master/2015).
+* [Programming Phoenix](https://pragprog.com/book/phoenix/programming-phoenix) - Definitive guide to build web applications with the Phoenix framework by Chris McCord, José Valim and Bruce Tate (2015).
 * [The Beam Book](https://happi.github.io/theBeamBook/) - A description of the Erlang Runtime System ERTS and the virtual Machine BEAM.
-* [The Little Elixir & OTP Guidebook](https://www.manning.com/books/the-little-elixir-and-otp-guidebook) - A book for learning Elixir and OTP through small to medium-sized projects by Benjamin Tan Wei Hao (https://github.com/h4cc/awesome-elixir/blob/master/2014).
+* [The Little Elixir & OTP Guidebook](https://www.manning.com/books/the-little-elixir-and-otp-guidebook) - A book for learning Elixir and OTP through small to medium-sized projects by Benjamin Tan Wei Hao (2014).
-* [Études for Elixir](http://chimera.labs.oreilly.com/books/1234000001642) - A collection of exercises to program in Elixir by J. David Eisenberg (https://github.com/h4cc/awesome-elixir/blob/master/2013) (https://github.com/h4cc/awesome-elixir/blob/master/[Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).
+* [Études for Elixir](http://chimera.labs.oreilly.com/books/1234000001642) - A collection of exercises to program in Elixir by J. David Eisenberg (2013) ([Github Repo](https://github.com/oreillymedia/etudes-for-elixir)).

 ## Cheat Sheets
 *Useful Elixir-related cheat sheets.*